WebDev-globe/Iris-Dataset---KNN-/README.md

-# Iris dataset classification using KNN
+# IRIS dataset classification using KNN